 5. The Caribbean Environment Programme (CEP) was established to provide a mechanism whereby the States and Territories of the Wider Caribbean Region could collectively address the protection and development of their marine and coastal resources as the basis for the region's continued economic development.
-The achievement of this goal is dependent upon mutual technical assistance; development and strengthening of regional and national, institutional and legislative frameworks; harmonization of approaches and methodologies; encouragement of appropriate research; joint management of shared resources, and exchangeof relevant information, among others.
+The achievement of this goal benefits from mutual technical assistance; development and strengthening of regional and national, institutional and legislative frameworks; harmonization of approaches and methodologies; encouragement of appropriate research; coordination of efforts to protect the marine environment and exchange of relevant information, among others.

-- 6. The Caribbean Regional Coordinating Unit (CAR/RCU) serves as Secretariat for the CEP and the Cartagena Convention and its Protocols.
-It provides the programmatic, administrative, and financial functions that will support the implementation of the new 2023-2030 CEP Strategy while supporting Contracting Parties in meeting their national obligations under the Cartagena Convention and its Protocols. - 7.
-CAR/RCU operates under the authority of United Nations EnvironmentProgramme (UNEP) through its Ecosystems Division, in cooperation with the UNEP Regional Office for Latin America and the Caribbean (ROLAC), the Caribbean Sub-Regional Office and the Governments of the region through an Intergovernmental and Contracting Parties body.
+- 6. The Caribbean Regional Coordinating Unit (CAR/RCU) serves as the Secretariat for the CEP and the Cartagena Convention and its Protocols.
+It provides the programmatic, administrative, and financial functions that will support the implementation of the proposed 2023-2030 Cartagena Convention Strategy while supporting Contracting Parties in meeting their national obligations under the Cartagena Convention and its Protocols. - 7.
+CAR/RCU operates under the authority of United Nations Environment Programme (UNEP) through its Ecosystems Division, in cooperation with the UNEP Regional Office of Latin America and the Caribbean (ROLAC), the Caribbean Sub-Regional Office and the Governments of the region through an Intergovernmental and Contracting Parties body.